ifelipebj/PrometheeTools/README.md

 #### PROMETHEE Outranking Method

-PROMETHEE is a multicriteria method that quantifies preference relationships and obtains the positive, negative and net flows of the alternatives, generating a rankings that reflect the decision-maker's preferences.
-This function applies PROMETHEE I (partial ranking) and PROMETHEE II (full ranking).
-This function can be used with a large number of alternatives.
+PROMETHEE is a multicriteria method that quantifies preference relationships and obtains the positive, negative and net flows of the alternatives, generating rankings that reflect the decision-maker's preferences.
+This function applies PROMETHEE I (partial ranking) and PROMETHEE II (complete ranking).
+This function can handle  large number of alternatives.

 Usage: